-We schedule pre-application interviews for practice research applicants to coincide with our Practice Research Symposia (PRS) dates in each region so as to assist you in attending, and gaining an appreciation of the research culture of the School.
+We schedule pre-application interviews for practice research applicants to coincide with our Practice Research Symposia (PRS) dates in each region where possible, so as to assist you in attending and gaining an appreciation of the research culture of the School.
+If application or scholarship deadlines preclude scheduling pre-apps alongside the PRS, they will be scheduled for another time.
 While face-to-face presentations are preferred, video-conference presentations are possible where required, and are offered to thesis mode research applicants.
 Potential applicants should prepare a pre-application presentation under the guidance of the supervisor supporting your application.

-Following advice from the potential primary supervisor, the following must be supplied for electronic distribution to the panel one week prior to the presentation, which along with the interview, provides the basis on which the School may offer you a place.
+Following advice from the potential primary supervisor, the following must be supplied via the RMIT University Application Services website at least one week prior to the presentation, which along with the interview, provides the basis on which the School may offer you a place.